tc39/proposal-temporal/meetings/agenda-minutes-2021-01-19.md

 - JGT: Which is weirder?
 All Temporal types having a string month, or MonthDay not having a month?
 - SFC: Inconsistency is weirder.
 - DE: Why couldn't we have a month index?
 We have a reference year?
 Are you saying it would be fatally bad to calculate the month index from the reference year?
 I don't buy that.
 - JGT: What would that month index mean, though?
-The same number would mean two different years depending on the reference year.
+The same number would mean two different months depending on the reference year.
 - MG: I think month codes are better for internationalization, but I do understand the doubt about ergonomics.
 I especially think the month field being a code will work well for PlainMonthDay.
 People will expect the month field to be a number, and use it like a number, and that might mess it up.
 - DE: When you say about ergonomics, one example we talked about before was `=== 1`.
 What do you think about that?
 - MG: One of the ways you can make that work is if the code is never a number, e.g. M1, M2, M3.
 That solves the problem of users thinking they're numbers but suddenly not.
 I do feel that people wouldn't like that.